zule-lab/McGillSquirrels/README.md

 This project was created to assist an undergraduate student in Dr. Hendry's lab at McGill acquire spatial data for an analysis he is doing on coat colour.

-To run this project, cone this repository, install all necessary packages, open the project and run `targets::tar_make()`.
+To run this project, clone this repository, install all necessary packages, open the project and run `targets::tar_make()`.

 **IMPORTANT NOTE**